antoninmasek/simple-hydrator/README.md

 ```

 Or just specify one caster at a time:

 ```php
 Caster::registerCaster(YourObject::class, YourObjectCaster::class);
 ```

 To clear all caster you may use:

 ```php
 Caster::clearCasters();
 ```

 #### Overwriting default casters

 If any of the default casters in the package does not suit your needs you can easily overwrite it.
-All you need to do is register your caster for the specific class.
+All you need to do is
+register your caster for the specific class.
-Registered casters have higher priority and default casters in the package are used if no mapping for the specific class is supplied.
+Registered casters have higher priority and default casters in the package are used if no mapping for the specific class
+is supplied.

+## Notes

+* Please note, that since version `1.0.0` any spaces in array keys are ignored.
+That means that for the following
+  array `$data = ['service Appointments' => ['2022-06-01']]` the `service Appointments` key will be set
+  to `serviceAppointments` object property

 ## Testing